A Transformer-Based Contrastive Learning Approach for Few-Shot Sign Language Recognition: Results

-The experiments of cosine similarity in classification task had the same configuration of the kNN experiment.
-The number of training classes varies from 10 to 45 in steps of 5.
-The number of test samples for each class, $n$, varies from 1 to 8 with classes never seen in training.
-For classification using cosine similarity, only the most similar sample from the test set is used to make the class prediction.
-In other words, the similarity between the input with all test samples are calculated and the most similar sample will determine the predicted class.
-The accuracy of each experiment combination was evaluated 40 times.
-The Table \ref{table:cos} shows the mean accuracy of the experiments.
+The cosine-similarity experiments use the same configuration as the $k$NN experiment: encoder training classes vary from 10 to 45 in steps of 5, and the number of support samples per unseen class, $n$, varies from 1 to 8.
+The prediction is the class of the single most similar support embedding.
+Each combination is evaluated over 40 repetitions (Table~\ref{table:cos}).

-The results show a positive correlation between the number of training signs, as well as the number of samples for each test class, $n$, with the accuracy.
-For this model, the results with cosine similarity were better than the ones with kNN.
-The maximum accuracy occurs when the number of training signs is at maximum, 45, and the number of test samples per class is also at maximum, $n=8$.
-This best combination was used to generate a confusion matrix for the test set, as shown in Figure \ref{fig:cos_cm}.

-As in the kNN tests, the confusion matrix for cosine similarity also have most signs labeled correctly, as the main diagonal suggests, with less mislabeling.
-Still, a small quantity of signs are classified incorrectly for the same reasons as kNN.
+Cosine similarity follows the same two trends as $k$NN --- accuracy increases with both the number of training signs and the number of support examples $n$ --- but is uniformly stronger.
+At 45 training signs it reaches 87.9\% with $n=8$, roughly eight points above the corresponding $k$NN configuration (79.5\%), and it already surpasses 80\% with only three support examples.
+The advantage is largest in the low-shot regime: with a single reference example ($n=1$) the two rules are comparable, but cosine similarity separates from $k$NN as $n$ grows, indicating that the triplet-trained embedding space is better organized by angular (direction) similarity than by Euclidean majority voting.
+The full model (all 48 training classes) attains the best overall result, 88.4\%\ with $n=8$; its confusion matrix is shown in Figure~\ref{fig:cos_cm}.